stap(1) — Linux manual page

 ends: --runtime=dyninst and --runtime=bpf.

-processes at runtime.
-This backend does not use kernel modules,
+es at runtime.
+This backend does not use kernel modules, and does

-and does not require root privileges, but is restricted with re‐
+not require root privileges, but is restricted with respect to the

-spect to the kinds of probes and other constructs that a script
+kinds of probes and other constructs that a script may use.

-may use. dyninst runtime operates in target-attach mode, so it
+dyninst runtime operates in target-attach mode, so it does require

 stap --runtime=dyninst -c 'stap -V' \